jhudsl/tidyversecourse/docs/03-tidying.md

 ## #   `2016__Other Public` <chr>, `2016__Uninsured` <dbl>, `2016__Total` <dbl>
 ```

-At a glance, we see that state-level information is stored in rows (with the exception of the first row, which stores country-level information) with columns corresponding to the amount of money spent on each type of healthcare, by year.
+At a glance, we see that state-level information is stored in rows (with the exception of the first row, which stores country-level information) with columns corresponding to the amount of money spent on each type of health care, by year.

 ##### States Data